Characterising Modal Definability of Team-Based Logics via the Universal Modality: Introduction

-This paper initiates the study of frame definability in the framework of team semantics.
-Our contribution is two-fold.
-Firstly, we give a Goldblatt-Thomason-style Theorem for a fragment of modal logic extended with universal modality.
-Secondly, we show that there is a surprising connection between this fragment and particular team-based modal logics.
 Let $\ML(\uBoxp)$ denote the syntactic fragment of $\ML(\uBox)$ in which the universal modality occurs only positively.
+We establish that a class $\mathbb{C}$ of Kripke models is definable in $\ML(\uBoxp)$ if and only if $\mathbb{C}$ is closed under surjective bisimulations and ultraproducts, and the complement class $\overline{\mathbb{C}}$ is closed under ultrapowers.
 We show that an elementary class of Kripke frames is definable in $\ML(\uBoxp)$ if and only if it is closed under taking generated subframes and bounded morphic images, and reflects ultrafilter extensions and finitely generated subframes.
-We then show that a class of frames is definable in $\ML(\uBoxp)$ if and only it is definable in $\ML(\idis)$.
-We then continue by showing that, with respect to frame definability, $\MDL$ and $\EMDL$ coincide.
-From this observation and since, by the work of Hella et~al. \cite{HeLuSaVi14}, the expressive powers of $\ML(\idis)$ and $\EMDL$ coincide, the above characterization of frame definability also holds for $\ML(\idis)$, $\MDL$, and $\EMDL$.
+Moreover we show that a class $\cF$ of finite transitive frames is definable in $\ML(\uBoxp)$ relative to the class of finite transitive frames if and only if $\cF$ is closed under taking generated subframes and bounded morphic images.
+Finally we establish that with respect to modal and frame definability a collection of team-based modal logics either coincide with $\ML$ or $\ML(\uBoxp)$.
+From this connection we obtain characterisations of model and frame definability for each of the related team-based modal logics.
+In addition, we obtain strict linear hierarchies for both model and frame definability that include each of the logics studied in this article.

-The structure of the paper is as follows.
-In Section \ref{secmlu} we give a short introduction to modal logic extended with the universal modality and prove a normal form for $\ML(\uBoxp)$.
-In Section \ref{secmlframe} we first introduce the concept of frame definability.
-We then show that, with respect to frame definability, $\ML$, $\ML(\uBoxp)$, and $\ML(\uBox$) form a strict hierarchy.
-In Section \ref{secgbth} we give a Goldblatt-Thomason -style characterization for the frame definability of $\ML(\uBoxp)$.
-In Section \ref{secteamsemantics} we introduce the team-based logics $\MDL$, $\EMDL$, and $\ML(\idis)$.
-We then show that, with respect to frame definability, $\ML(\idis)$, $\MDL$, $\EMDL$, and $\ML(\uBoxp)$ coincide.
+This article is devided in two main parts: Sections \ref{secmlu}--\ref{sec:relmd} concentrate in the study of modal logic with the universal modality and Kripke semantics.
+In Sections \ref{sec:mlteams}--\ref{sec:mlandum} logics with team-semantics are considered.
+Moreover in Section \ref{sec:mlandum} these two different formalisms are connected together via model and frame definability.